TeamTavoitemittari/Tavoitemittari/README.md

 An executable jar with an in-memory database and embedded tomcat server can be found the google drive link below.
 If you want to make changes and build your own, just change the pom to create jar files and build the jar file with maven.

 ### Using your postgresql database
+this setup has been tested with tomcat 8 and postgresql versions 9.3.9 and 9.4.1

 clone the database ready version with

 ```